-Recently Google made changes to their search algorithms that place heavier emphasis on security.
+Google now places heavier emphasis on security in their search algorithms.
 Using SSL Certificates to make sure a site is secure will help improve overall SEO, and boost Google ranking in local searches.

 11. Responsive, Mobile-Friendly

 Google has been pushing mobile-friendly websites for years now.
 As of 2018, Google is now pushing mobile content first in search results.
-Due to the Mobile-First requirements, Google’s recommending that mobile-content be equivalent and consistent across all platforms, and suggests responsive website development to accommodate consistent data across all user platforms whether viewed on mobile devices or desktops.
+Due to the Mobile-First requirements, Google recommends that mobile-content be equivalent and consistent across all platforms, and suggests responsive website development to accommodate consistent data across all user platforms whether viewed on mobile devices or desktops.